Davej66/book-club/README.md

 - https://www.librarything.com/home Book review site
 - https://www.w3schools.com/  The up button [the link here to thread to develop this.](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp)
 - https://materializecss.com/ Additional features not covered in the course.
-- https://www.amazon.co.uk/ Image links were used from this website
+- https://www.amazon.co.uk/ and https://blackwells.co.uk/ Image links were used from Amazon and Blackwell's